HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.crypto_functions.md

 > | Android OpenSSL Implementation (Bundle OpenSSL Library option is selected in Volt MX Iris) | MD5, SHA1, SHA224, SHA256, SHA384, SHA512 |
 > | iOS | MD5,SHA1,SHA224,SHA256,SHA384,SHA512 |

+> **_Note:_** If you build a Web or Native App with strict mode enabled, the SHA1, MD2, MD4, and MD5 hashing algorithms are not supported.
+If you use any of those algorithms in strict mode, you will receive an "Unsupported algorithm" error message.

+> **_Note:_** From Volt MX IrisV8 release, the MD5 support is done through Java and not through the Bundle OpenSSL Library.

 On Android, the _Bundle OpenSSL Library_ option is available in the **Application Properties > Native > Android** section.
 If this option is selected, OpenSSL library is bundled along with the application and use by this function.
 If the _Bundle OpenSSL Library_ option is not selected in Volt MX Iris, the default Java implementation offered by the underlying native Android platform is used.